-T-214b King County shall design a new concurrency management methodology that is efficient to administer, incorporates travel demand management principles, supports reduction of vehicle miles traveled and reliance on single occupancy vehicle trips, and promotes increased efficiency of the transportation system as a whole.
 T-215 The LOS standard for the Urban Area shall be E except as provided in T-216.
-The LOS standard for the Rural Area and Natural Resource Lands shall be B except as provided in T-216, T-217, and T-218.
+The LOS standard for the Rural Areaand Natural Resource Lands shall be B except as provided in T-216, T-217, and T-218.
 These standards shall be used in concurrency testing.

-T-216 The LOS standard for certain minor residential and minor commercial developments, along with certain public and educational facilities, shall be LOS F. This standard shall be used in concurrency testing.
-T-217 The LOS standard for designated Rural Mobility Areas shall be E. This standard shall be used in concurrency testing.
-T-218 The LOS standards for the Cottage Lake, Maple Valley, Preston and Cumberland Rural Neighborhood Commercial Centers shall be D. This standard shall be used in concurrency testing.
+- T-216 The LOS standard for certain minor residential and minor commercial developments, along with certain public and educational facilities, shall be LOS F. This standard shall be used in concurrency testing. - T-217 The LOS standard for designated Rural Mobility Areas shall be E. This standard shall be used in concurrency testing. - T-218 The LOS standards for the Cottage Lake, Maple Valley, Preston and Cumberland Rural Neighborhood Commercial Centers shall be D. This standard shall be used in concurrency testing.

-((H)) G. Concurrency
+H. Concurrency

-The Growth Management Act (((GMA))) requires local jurisdictions to adopt and enforce ordinances that prohibit development approval if the development causes the LOS on identified county arterials ((or certain state roads)) to decline below the adopted LOS standards.
-King County's Transportation Concurrency Management program was developed to address the ((GMA)) Growth Management Act's concurrency requirement.
+The Growth Management Act (GMA) requires local jurisdictions to adopt and enforce ordinances that prohibit development approval if the development causes the LOS on identified county arterials or certain state roads to decline below the adopted LOS standards.
+King County's Transportation Concurrency Management program was developed to address the GMAGrowth Management Act's concurrency requirement.
 The Transportation Concurrency Management program requires that adequate transportation facilities must be available to carry the traffic of a proposed development at county LOS standards, or construction for needed improvements funded in the adopted Six-Year Roads Capital Improvement Program, or else the proposed development cannot be approved.